snovakovic/js-flock/README.md

   const waitFor = require('js-flock/waitFor');

   const options = {
-    interval: 250, // Repeat check every 250ms. [defaults to 50ms]
+    interval: Number, // [Default: 50ms] - How frequently will check be preformed.
-    timeout: 2000, // Timed aut after 1000ms if condition is not meet. [defaults to 5000ms] };
+    timeout: Number, // [Default: 5000ms] - Timeout if function is not resolved by then.
+  };

   // Wait for DB connection